Tollbooth Manufacturing: The Best Bang for Your Booth

-While some of these ancient paraphernalia are finding their way into museums alongside behemoth computers and the original Nintendo, or scrap yards for old metal, there are still those dedicated to preserving the history of the tollbooth, back in the day when roads were a novelty, and therefore booths were fittingly built to adorn them.
+While some of these ancient paraphernalia are finding their way into museums alongside behemoth computers and the original Nintendo, or scrap yards for old metal, there are still those dedicated to preserving the toll booth of yesteryear, back in the day when roads were a novelty, and therefore booths were fittingly built to adorn them.

 Along the original National Road, built in the early 1800s by the federal government, two-story tollbooths with hexagonal second floors and many windows allowed toll guards to watch for travelers who came from all directions.

 Part of the Pennsylvania Turnpike from 1940 is currently preserved in the State Museum of Pennsylvania, and a piece of Connecticut’s 1930s Merritt Parkway was valiantly defended from demolition by a group of preservationists who ultimately found a home for the booth in the Henry Ford Museum.